 Not to mention the fact that my main desire these days often enough when I find myself near a yoga mat is to just lie down and stay there.
 Rest and maybe even sleep.

-This year, I have finally become clear about why I feel like this and honestly… it’s a relief.
-The reasons are complex and I am keen to explore them more fully here.
+I am slowly becoming more clear about why I feel like this and honestly… it’s a relief.
+The reasons are complex and I am keen to explore them more fully.
 For now, it feels important to say that I have often not felt safe enough in a yoga class and I have struggled to find comfort, my place or a sense of belonging.
 In part, this I think is because there isn’t space or time in most ‘yoga’ classes to acknowledge the sometimes powerful feelings and thoughts that can arise in your body and mind when you engage with yoga practice and breathing practices.
 My experience is that I was becoming further cut off from my body and mind by not welcoming or encouraging a connection to experiences and wisdom arriving in my body in a yoga class.

 That is not to say – BTW – that I do not experience positive benefits from physical yoga practices.
-Yoga has a massive impact on my body, heart, mind and spirit ongoingly.
+Yoga has an impact on my body, heart, mind and spirit ongoingly.
 Yoga philosophy helps me make sense of how I want to move through life and connect with others and the planet.
 The pull to the practices of yoga is real and strong and consistent over a long period of time.
 The learning is deep, profound and has only just begun (I’ll reflect more in another post on my experience of ‘yoga’, what it feels like to me, what I get from it and why I’m so committed to learning and sharing).
 I have started to find my place and sense of belonging over the last 5 years or so within the somatic, embodied and trauma informed community of practitioners.
 Embracing all of who I am.